Inbox Insight Limited

 10 PROPERTY IN DELIVERABLES

-Notwithstanding delivery and the passing of risk in the Deliverables, the property in (including without limitation any copyright in) the Deliverables shall not pass to the Client until Inbox Insight has received payment in full for the Deliverables.
+Notwithstanding delivery and the passing of risk in the Deliverables, the property in and the copyright in the Deliverables shall not pass to the Client until Inbox Insight has received payment in full for the Deliverables.

 11 INTELLECTUAL PROPERTY RIGHTS

-11.1 The Client acknowledges and agrees that all Intellectual Property Rights in the Services, the Deliverables and the Database (including without limitation database rights in the Database) shall vest in and shall be and remain the sole and exclusive property of Inbox Insight.
+11.1 Subject to Clause 10, the Client acknowledges and agrees that all Intellectual Property Rights in the Services, the Deliverables and the Database (including without limitation database rights in the Database) shall vest in and shall be and remain the sole and exclusive property of Inbox Insight.

 11.2 Any access to the Database by the Client, whether or not permitted by Inbox Insight shall not give the Client any continuing right of access to the Database.
 The Client shall not attempt to recreate the whole or any part of the Database from any access to the Database which the Client may have or from the responses which the Client may receive to any mailshot sent using the Database.

 12.1 Each Party agrees with the other in respect of all information of the other Party of a confidential nature disclosed pursuant to the Contract or discovered further to the operation of these Conditions (which includes without limitation in the case of information belonging to Inbox Insight information as to the operation of the business of Inbox Insight and information relating to the structure of the Database) (the “Confidential Information”):